Granny Hexagon Doll Crochet Pattern

 sc2tog around (8)

-Fasten off, leave yarn for sewing foot.
+Fasten off, leave yarn for sewing feet.

-Feet / Shoes (Make 2)
+Feet/Shoes (Make 2)

 Worked in the round starting from a chain.